 Want to be part of the backstage team that puts together really cool and awesome audio-visual shows at mega concerts?
-Or be the guys who light up the F1 Night Race in Singapore?
+Or be the guys who light up the billboards of F1 Night Race in Singapore?
 Then, make the first move by enrolling into the Diploma in Audio-visual Technology (AVT).

 With AVT, you will gain the technical and creative skills you need to succeed in the arts and entertainment industries.
 You will learn to integrate, plan and set up audio-visual components and equipment for meetings, conventions, exhibitions and stage entertainment events.
 You will also pick up skills in producing and editing creative media content as well as synthesising and mixing audio files using the latest software and professional equipment.
 Finally, you will learn to design, plan and manage technical theatres, live shows and events.

 What’s more, if you are musically inclined, you can also learn to arrange and compose music, and design sound for live performances, advertisements and other commercial entertainment with our elective modules in Music Theory & Synthesis, Fundamentals of Sound Design and Sound Design for Live Performances.

 AVT’s strong emphasis on hands-on training also means that you will get to go on internships with industry players like Esplanade and MediaCorp from as early as your first year.